MarshDeer/FREmbed/README.md

 ### Takedowns?
 *I will comply with any takedown requests by Stormlight Workshop LLC if they consider that this tool breaks Flight Rising's Terms of Use.*

-I would, however, like to use this opportunity to kindly request a chance to discuss this with FR's Engineering team before such a request is issued, as this project is done completely in good faith and a I genuinely believe it could represent a significative quality-of-life improvement for Flight Rising's community.
+I would, however, like to use this opportunity to kindly request a chance to discuss this with FR's Engineering team before such a request is issued, as this project is done completely in good faith and I genuinely believe it could represent a significative quality-of-life improvement for a big part of Flight Rising's community.
 At the very least, I would like to request that no punitive action be taken against my partner's account, with whom I share an IP address, if this is considered a bannable offense for my account.

-Thanks!
+Thanks for your time and consideration!

 ### Copyright
 Flight Rising is © 2013 - 2023 Stormlight Workshop, LLC.
 All Rights Reserved to Stormlight Workshop.